 Running Buildkite Agent with Docker

 These instructions cover how to run the agent using Docker.
-If you want to learn how to isolate each build using Docker and any of our standard Linux-based installers read the Docker-Based Builds guide.
+If you want to learn how to isolate each build using Docker and any of our standard Linux-based installers read the Containerized builds with Docker guide.

 Start an agent with the official image based on Alpine Linux: